-MACU students, faculty, and staff gather twice a week for chapel services.
-Thursday mornings from 9:30-10:20 am and Wednesday Nights from 7:30-8:20 pm.
+MACU students, faculty, and staff gather each week for chapel services.
+Chapel is held Thursday mornings from 9:30-10:20 am and two Wednesday nights a month from 7:30-8:20 pm.
 Students, faculty, staff, and guest speakers, will encourage and inform those who attend.
 Students who are 10 minutes late or leave before it ends will not receive credit for their attendance.
-Thursday chapel services will be faculty/staff-led (i.e., guest speakers), while Wednesday chapel services will be student-led (i.e., student speakers).

-There will be 3 weekly opportunities for students to receive chapel credit (Tuesday morning discipleship groups, Wednesday night chapel, and Thursday morning chapel).
-In addition, there will be special events such as Missions Emphasis Week, Spiritual Emphasis Week, and MACU Rally for students to receive chapel credits.
-Each semester there will be a minimum of 45 opportunities for students to receive chapel credits.
-Students must obtain 30 chapel credits per semester to remain in good standing.
-Students can miss chapel and watch it on video if there is prior approval from the Student Life Office.
+There will be weekly opportunities for students to receive chapel credit (Tuesday morning discipleship groups, Wednesday night chapels, and Thursday morning chapels).
+In addition, there will be special events such as Missions Emphasis Week, Spiritual Emphasis Week, MACU Homecoming, and Fellowship of Christian Athlete nights for students to receive chapel credits.
+Each semester there will be a minimum of 38 opportunities for students to receive chapel credits.
+On campus students must obtain 25 chapel credits per semester to remain in good standing.
+Off campus students must obtain 15 chapel credits per semester to remain in good standing.
 The Student Life Office will determine exceptions due to exceptional circumstances, such as student teaching or internship responsibilities.
-If chapel credits need to be made up, the student life office will work with the student to plan for success.

-Students who do not complete the required chapel credits for one semester will be placed on "Out of Good Standing" status and must discuss disciplinary action with the Vice President of Student Services.
+Students who do not complete the required chapel credits for one semester will be placed on "Out of Good Standing" status and must discuss disciplinary action with the Student Life Office.
 Students who do not complete the required chapel credits for a second semester will be in danger of being placed on "Disciplinary Withdrawal" status.
-The student may reapply after their withdrawal but must demonstrate repentance for readmittance.
+The student may reapply after their withdrawal but must demonstrate repentance for re-admittance.
 Graduating seniors who fail to complete all their chapel credits will have their diploma withheld until they complete the needed credits.